Unsupervised embedding of trajectories captures the latent structure of scientific migration: Methods

 We embed trajectories by treating them analogously to sentences and locations analogously to words.
-For U.S. airport itinerary, trajectories are formed from the flight itineraries of individual passenger, in which airports correspond to unique identifiers.
+For U.S. airport itinerary data, trajectories are formed from the flight itineraries of individual passengers, in which airports correspond to unique identifiers.
 In the case of Korean accommodation reservations, trajectories comprise a sequence of accommodations reserved over a customer's history.
-For scientific mobility, an``affiliation trajectories'' is constructed for each mobile author, which is built by concatenating together their ordered list of unique organization identifiers, as demonstrated in Fig.~\ref{fig:methods:mobility_sentence}a.
-In more complex cases, such as listing multiple affiliations on the same paper or publishing with different affiliations on multiple publications in the same year, the order is randomized within that year, as shown in Fig.~\ref{fig:methods:mobility_sentence}b.
+For scientific migration, an ``affiliation trajectory'' is constructed for each mobile author, which is built by concatenating together their ordered list of unique organization identifiers, as demonstrated in Fig.~\ref{fig:gravity_performance}a (top).
+In more complex cases, such as listing multiple affiliations on the same paper or publishing with different affiliations on multiple publications in the same year, the order is randomized within that year, as shown in Fig.~\ref{fig:gravity_performance}a (bottom).

-These trajectories are used as input to the standard skip-gram negative sampling word embedding, commonly known as \textit{word2vec}~\autocite{mikolov2013word2vec}. \textit{word2vec} constructs dense and continuous vector representations of words and phrases, in which distance between words corresponds to a notion of semantic distance.
+These trajectories are used as input to the standard skip-gram negative sampling word embedding, commonly known as \textit{word2vec}~\cite{mikolov2013word2vec}. \textit{word2vec} constructs dense and continuous vector representations of words and phrases, in which distance between words corresponds to a notion of semantic distance.
 By embedding trajectories, we aim to learn a dense vector for every location, for which the distance between vectors relates to the tendency for two locations to occur in similar contexts.
 Suppose a trajectory, denoted by ($a_{1}, a_{2}, \ldots, a_{T}$), where $a_{t}$ is the $t$th location in the trajectory.
 A location, $a_{t}$, is considered to have context locations, $a_{t-w}, \ldots, a_{t-1}, a_{t+1},\ldots, a_{t+w}$, that appear in the window surrounding $a_t$ up to a time lag of $w$, where $w$ is the window size parameter truncated at $t - w \geq 0$ and $t + w \leq T$.
 Then, the model learns probability $p(a_{t + \tau} \vert a_{t})$, where $-w\leq \tau\leq w$ and $\tau \neq 0$, by maximizing its log likelihood given by

 where,